Long post ahead! I want to tell our whole long story about Guardians Academy from the beginning back in August!

 4. A lot of wasted time.
 There was a LOT of unsupervised downtime where the students literally had nothing to do.
 I wasn't a fan of that at all.
 I felt like if we were paying for this school they should at least have some structured plans every single day.

-6. Sometimes we had no clue what was going on!
+5. Limited friendships.
+Piper only had one other girl in her class.6.
+Sometimes we had no clue what was going on!
 Communication was lacking, to say the least!

 7. Lack of open dialogue.
 The "not-school" had a Facebook group for us all to communicate but they started blocking people who raised valid questions, deleted posts, deleted comments and eventually didn't allow posts that weren't approved.
 That left a lot of people feeling censored and in the dark.
 Communication from the school was often hard to come by which left me feeling really uneasy sometimes.
 People who "questioned" were told they needed to get on board with the vision.
 Odd.